-The law in Georgia has categorized and defined certain criminal acts as “family violence.”
+Georgia law categorizes certain criminal acts as “family violence.”
 These offenses are prosecuted specially and are subject to harsher criminal sentences such as increased jail time, mandatory 24-week certified Family Violence Intervention Program, anger and violence counseling, loss of your right to carry or possess a firearm, restrictions from contact with your spouse or children, and restrictions from living in the family home.
-Additionally, many family violence arrests lead to TPOs (temporary protective orders) or 12-month protective order.
+Additionally, many family violence arrests lead to TPOs (Temporary Protective Orders), or 12-month protective orders.

 FAMILY VIOLENCE [OCGA § 19-13-1] is defined as: